material-components/material-components-android/docs/components/BottomSheetBehavior.md

-`BottomSheetBehavior` can be made to automatically handle insets (such as for edge to edge) by specifying any of `paddingBottomSystemWindowInsets`, `paddingLeftSystemWindowInsets`, or `paddingRightSystemWindowInsets` to true on the view.
+`BottomSheetBehavior` can be made to automatically handle insets (such as for edge to edge) by specifying any of `paddingBottomSystemWindowInsets`, `paddingLeftSystemWindowInsets`, `paddingRightSystemWindowInsets`, or `paddingTopSystemWindowInsets` to true on the view.

 ## Related Concepts